nella17/NYCU-UNIX-Programming-2023/HW/1/README.md

 [logger] read(5, 0x56126a865840, 3) = 3
 [logger] read(5, 0x56126a865840, 2) = 2
 ```
+* Note:
+    * You should find an `index.html` that contains the HTML content.
+And you should also find the same content in the log file.

 ### Example8
 * command: `./launcher ./sandbox.so config.txt python3 -c 'import os;os.system("wget http://www.google.com -q -t 1")'`